balvisio/CAFA-Toolset/README.md

 #### Benchmark set
 It is a set of proteins whose functions were, until recently, unknown.
-Protein annotations at two time points, t1 and t2, are collected from the annotation databases such as uniProt-GOA or uniProt-swissProt, and the annotations that gained experimental evidence at time t2 are placed in the benchmark set.
+Protein annotations at two time points, t1 and t2, are collected from the annotation databases such as uniProt-GOA or uniProt/SwissProt, and the annotations that gained experimental evidence at time t2 are placed in the benchmark set.
 Two types of benchmark sets, no-knowledge and limited-knowledge, are used in each of the three ontologies (MFO, BPO, and CCO) to evaluate the protein function